ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 Role Variables - Watson Studio
 ------------------------------
-### cpd_wsl_project_id
-Stores the CP4D Watson Studio Project ID that can be used to configure HP Utilities application in MAS.
-If this property is not set, or the project identified by this ID does not already exist this role will automatically create one Watson Studio project.  **TODO: This needs to be fixed we need to key off the PROJECT_NAME to make this idempotent, user can't be expected to know the project ID upfront!**

-- Optional, only supported when `cpd_service_name` = `wsl`
-- Environment Variable: `CPD_WSL_PROJECT_ID`
-- Default Value: None

 ### cpd_wsl_project_name
 Stores the CP4D Watson Studio Project name that can be used to configure HP Utilities application in MAS.